develoFavour/Job-Board-Application/README.md

 ## Limitations:
 While building the project, I exceeded the limits of the initial API resource, which required a subscription to continue using the resource.
 To avoid this, I had to search for an alternative API.

 The API I eventually settled on has a restriction to Nigeria, so I had to use a VPN to enable access.
-As a result, if the site is accessed without a VPN from Nigeria, the job listings may not load properly.
+As a result, if the site is accessed without a VPN(with location set to the United States) from Nigeria, the job listings may not load properly.